bay-qa/android-testing/README.md

 * Return a String from ViewAction via AtomicReference
 * Call default Espresso failure handler with our fixed throwable

+## -.
+Update Espresso to version 3.0.1
+New version is released

 # Android Testing

 This project is a fake Android app that is intended to be used in workshop training to learn Android testing practices.